dbachelder/get-shit-done-opencode/gsd/workflows/map-codebase.md

   description: "Identify technical debt and concerns"
   prompt: |
     Analyze this codebase for technical debt, known issues, and areas of concern.

+    CRITICAL: Always include actual file paths in your findings.
+Use backtick formatting like `src/auth/login.ts`.
+Concerns without file paths are not actionable.
+For each issue found, specify exactly where it is.

     Focus areas:
     1. TODO and FIXME comments